philou/philou.github.com/_posts/2019-09-11-how-to-run-a-remote-first-open-space-technology-un-conference.markdown

 ---
 _Open-space technology un-conference is a powerful self-organized workshop.
 Here is a guide to making it remote-first, and even more inclusive!_

-This is the second half of a mini-series about remote-first open-space technology un-conferences.
+This post is the second half of a mini-series about remote-first open-space technology un-conferences.
 The previous post was our success story with it.
 If you haven't, read it first!

 ## What it looked like